Spins of primordial black holes formed with a soft equation of state: Summary and discussion

 We have also discussed the $w$-dependence of the probability distribution $P(a_{*}, M)$ by considering the critical behavior~\cite{PhysRevD.59.104008}.
 We have found that, while the mass and spin are mostly distributed around $M\sim O(10^{-0.5})$ and $a_{*}\sim O(10^{-2.5})$ for $w=1/3$, the peak is around $M\sim O(10^{-0.4})$ and $a_{*}\sim O(10^{-1.5})$ for $w= 10^{-3}$.

 We should admit that there is some uncertainty in the estimation.
 We have assumed $\nu_{\textmd{th}}\gg1$ regardless of the value of $w$ and the collapsing region is nearly spherical.
-However, for $w\simeq0$, PBHs could be formed from highly nonspherical perturbations~\cite{Harada:2016mhb}, and it should be important to study the effects of nonsphericity on tidal torque.
+However, for $w\simeq0$, PBHs could be formed from highly nonspherical perturbations~\cite{Khlopov:1980mg,Polnarev1982DustlikeSI,Harada:2016mhb}, and it should be important to study the effects of nonsphericity on tidal torque.
 Also, the behavior of the fluctuation inside the Hubble horizon is highly nonlinear and we need a justification for determining the turn-around time based on the linear velocity perturbation.
 The assumption of the conservation of the spin after the turn-around is also nontrivial.
 They should be verified by numerical simulations.
+Besides, it is reported in Refs.~\cite{Papanikolaou:2022cvo,Escriva:2022bwe,Musco:2023dak} that the time variation of the EoS parameter during the QCD phase transition could affect the threshold for PBH formation, and we should be careful when applying our results to cases with dynamical EoS parameters.
 Although we have assumed a narrow power spectrum, estimation with other power spectra may be meaningful since the factor $\sqrt{1-\gamma^2}$ could make a larger contribution to the spin.
+In addition to that, throughout this paper, we have focused on the simplest formation scenario in which density fluctuations directly collapse to form PBHs against pressure gradient as the only factor that impedes the collapse.
+Therefore, the applicability of the present results for other formation scenarios (e.g.~\cite{Deng:2017uwc,Kawana:2022lba}) is not clear.
+Indeed, it is reported in Ref.~\cite{Flores:2021tmc} that the evolution of the PBH spins strongly depends on their cosmological origin.
 Such issues are left for future work.